Fast Fashion and Textile Waste

 Consider what we are buying

-- Thing about what it is made of, where has it come from and does the cost reflect environmental or social impacts?
+- Think about what it is made of, where has it come from and does the cost reflect environmental or social impacts?

 - Research the brands and support ethical companies (those that have transparent supply chains, support workers rights, sustainability practices)